Serving all people by providing personalized health and wellness through exemplary care, education and research.

 The Genomic Cancer Research Program will provide patients access to customized and targeted therapies, incorporating the unique molecular characteristics of each cancer patient.

-Patients who come to Baylor Regional Medical Center at Plano for their surgery may be candidates for participation in the Genomic Cancer Research Program.
+Patients who come to Baylor Scott & White Medical Center - Plano for their surgery may be candidates for participation in the Genomic Cancer Research Program.

 Who is Mary Crowley Research Centers?
 An early phase cancer translational research center headquartered in Dallas, Texas since 1992, having five additional clinical trial sites throughout the U.S. and extensive 20 year experience in use of molecular cancer research therapies.